Hruodbhert/Bach-o-mat/hardware_versions/standard/README.md

 ---

-## Licensing
+## License

-All designs in this folder are released under the **GNU GPL v3 license**.
-You're free to print, modify, and improve them — contributions welcome!
+Bach-o-mat is released under the **GNU General Public License**, making it freely available for modification and use.
+If you improve the project, consider contributing your modifications back to the community.

 ---

 For full documentation and software, return to the [main README](../../README.md).

+For any inquiries or contributions, please open an **Issue** or submit a **Pull Request**.